Snowmass 2021 whitepaper: Proton structure at the precision frontier: Modern PDFs and their applications

-An example of this interplay is the impact of PDF uncertainties in searches for new vector bosons referred to as $Z'$s and $W'$s from BSM constructions that extend the gauge symmetry group of the SM. $Z'$s and $W'$s predicted by different models can have a mass that varies from few GeVs or less, to dozens of TeVs, and their fermion interactions share similar features to those of the $Z$ and $W$ from the SM.
-However, details of these interactions depend upon the complexity of the model considered.
-Models for $W' / Z'$s in Drell-Yan resonant dilepton production are currently being scrutinized at the LHC~\cite{CMS:2018ipm,ATLAS:2019erb}.
+As an example, consider the searches for new vector bosons, $Z'$s and $W'$s, from BSM constructions that extend the gauge symmetry group of the SM.
+The new bosons predicted by different models can have a mass that varies from a fraction of GeV to dozens of TeVs.
+Their fermion interactions share similar features to those of the $Z$ and $W$ from the SM.
+Models for $W' / Z'$s in Drell-Yan resonant dilepton production are currently scrutinized at the LHC~\cite{CMS:2018ipm,ATLAS:2019erb}.
 At high energies, $W' / Z'$s can also be produced in association with another SM vector or scalar boson, or in association with a jet or single heavy quark~\cite{Adelman:2012py,Guzzi:2019ucs}.
 Current LHC bounds on mass disfavor extra vector bosons lighter than approximately 4-5 TeV.
-Therefore, BSM searches of $W' / Z'$s with larger mass, that can in principle be produced at large rapidity, are progressively more sensitive and are impacted by PDFs at large $x$ where uncertainties are still large~\cite{Brady:2011hb}.
-This impairs our ability to accurately calculate $W' / Z'$ cross sections and to discriminate between BSM models.
+Production of $W' / Z'$ bosons with larger mass is progressively impacted by PDFs at large $x$ where uncertainties are still large~\cite{Brady:2011hb}.
 Constraining PDFs at large $x$ is a very challenging task because there are many effects of comparable size that contribute and affect global PDF analyses in this kinematic region, see a related discussion in Sect.~\ref{sec:TheoryLargeX}.
-Examples of these are nuclear corrections, higher twist contributions, presence of intrinsic heavy-quark components, use of different general mass variable flavor number (GMVFN) schemes, etc. Future precision measurements at the next run of the LHC, at the HL-LHC, and at the high-luminosity EIC, will provide new insight and will be critical to shed light on these open issues.
-This motivates the search for new strategies to treat large-$x$ dynamics and the selection of new dedicated observables to constrain the large-$x$ region of collinear PDFs in global QCD analyses.
+Examples of these are nuclear corrections, higher-twist contributions, presence of intrinsic heavy-quark components, and use of different general mass variable flavor number (GMVFN) schemes.
+The next run of the LHC, the HL-LHC, and the high-luminosity EIC thus must meet the challenge of constraining the PDFs in the large-$x$ region through a combination of measurements reviewed in Sec.~\ref{sec:Experiments}.